 Develop several examples of how the triangle works in real life (e.g. isolating oneself when feeling sad).
 What thoughts come up for you?
 What feelings (physical sensations or emotions) are connected to thinking?
 What else do you do when you're feeling depressed?
 Stressed?
+Explain how a person can implement change at any level to effect change in all the areas.

-First leaders ask group members what they have found to be effective in coping with depression.
+First, leaders ask group members what they have found to be effective in coping with traumatic stress and depression.
 Strategies that group members describe should be elaborated.
-Then several coping strategies are presented.
+Then two additional coping strategies are presented.

-Strategy 3: Recognizing negative thoughts and assessing them
+Coping Strategy 3: Recognizing negative thoughts and assessing them